Shanghai Street: History

 Prior to 1874 the land that Shanghai Street stands on was sea, making Shanghai Street an early example of reclaimed land in Hong Kong.

 The street is not so named because of a Shanghainese population.
-Prior to being renamed Shanghai Street it was originally called Station Street (差館街).
-The reason being the presence of Yau Ma Tei Police Station, a police station located at the junction of Public Square Street and Shanghai Street, until its relocation to No. 627 Canton Road in 1922.
+Prior to being renamed Shanghai Street it was originally called Station Street, for Yau Ma Tei Police Station, a police station located at the junction of Public Square Street and Shanghai Street, until its relocation to No. 627 Canton Road in 1922.
 Since the police station was the landmark of the area, the street was named for it.
 On 12 November 1898, it was divided into two sections, Station Street South and Station Street North.